-Figure 5: Chorro Creek, Canet Road peak flow records, from 1979 to 2021
+Figure 5: Chorro Creek at Canet Road, peak flow records, from 1979 to 2022.

 According to the San Luis Obispo County Department of Public Works precipitation contours, Canet Road receives an average of 20 inches of rainfall per year (Appendix A).
-The rain contours are a map of the county that describe what the expected average annual rainfall will be in any given area.
-Table 3 summarizes the rainfall totals from Canet Road, from WY 2017 through WY 2021.
+The rain contours are a map of the county that describe the expected average annual rainfall for a given area.
+Table 3 summarizes the rainfall totals from Canet Road from WY 2018 through WY 2022.